Delegations

 Resource based constrained delegations (RBCD) : a set of services can impersonate users on a service

 Kerberos delegations can be abused by attackers to obtain access to valuable assets and sometimes even escalate to domain admin privileges.
-Regarding constrained delegations and rbcd, those types of delegation rely on Kerberos extensions called (S4U).
+Regarding constrained delegations and rbcd, those types of delegation rely on Kerberos extensions called Service-for-User (S4U).

 Simply put, Service for User to Self (S4U2self) allows a service to obtain a Service Ticket, on behalf of another user (called "principal"), to itself.
 Service for User to Proxy (S4U2proxy) allows a service to obtain a Service Ticket, on behalf of a user to a different service.